-- Conducted a City Council election for four Council seats and one Measure, met with candidates and onboarded Council elected officials in compliance with all COVID-19 regulations and Shelter-in-Place Governor's Order. - Maintained regular, effective virtual meetings with a high level of public access and participation (in conjunction with the Information Technology Department). - In collaboration with the City Manager's Office, implemented a new process for Council correspondence, better meeting Council's needs for receiving and ensuring appropriate response to constituent emails. - Responded to 448 Public Records Act Requests. - Tracked and logged 162 Statement of Economic Interests Form 700 filers. - Supported 30 Council Meetings, including Closed Sessions and a City Team-Building Council retreat. - Planned, recruited, and onboarded (on behalf of the City Council) for three Advisory Body recruitments (including announcements/outreach, application completeness checking, Registrar of Voters address check, and scheduling all interviews for Zoom interviews). - Coordinated attendance and prepared 55 proclamations and 44 certificates of recognition for City Council meetings' Presentations or sent to requestors directly. - Processed 60 resolutions, seven ordinances, and assisted with publication of 15 public hearings. - Prepared 49 sets of City Council minutes, 18 sets of Shoreline Regional Park Community minutes, and three sets of Capital Improvements Financing Authority minutes.
+- Conducted a City Council election for four Council seats and one Measure, met with candidates and onboarded Council elected officials in compliance with all COVID-19 regulations and Shelter-in-Place Governor's Order. - Transitioned to virtual public meetings (in conjunction with the Information Technology Department). - In collaboration with the City Manager's Office, implemented a new process for Council correspondence, better meeting Council's needs for receiving and ensuring appropriate response to constituent emails. - Responded to 304 Public Records Act Requests (as of March 30, 2021). - Tracked and logged 136 Statement of Economic Interests Form 700 filers. - Supported 30 Council Meetings, including Closed Sessions and a City Team-Building Council retreat. - Planned, recruited, and onboarded (on behalf of the City Council) for three Advisory Body recruitments (including announcements/outreach, application completeness checking, Registrar of Voters address check, and scheduling all interviews for Zoom interviews). - Coordinated attendance and prepared 21 proclamations and 40 certificates of recognition for City Council meetings' Presentations or sent to requestors directly (as of March 30, 2021). - Processed 56 resolutions, eight ordinances, and assisted with publication of 11 public hearings (as of March 30, 2021).